ImportedPantsu/546-Project/Proposal.md

 The site will be a place for users to learn about and play the game Sudoku.
 The hope is that it will be enjoyed by users at a variety of skill levels by offering a tutuorial and mutiple difficulties.

 ## Core Features:
-*	Save / Load game level, score// this can be three features which gets three parts of score
+*	Save / Load game level, along with score
 *	A introduction or helper page
 *	Different game difficulties: easy, medium, hard
   * This can be generated automatically, which is one of the functions